LongsightGroup/google-drive-lti/README.txt

 [ PURPOSE ]
 ===========
-This is an LTI 2.0 compliant tool that integrates Google Drive with an LMS such as Sakai.
-Because this tool relies on some LTI 2.0 features, it can only be run on Sakai 10 or greater.
+This is an LTI 1.2+ compliant tool that integrates Google Drive with an LMS such as Sakai.
+Plans are in place to implement LTI 2.0 compliance, but until then, this tool can only be run on Sakai 2.9 or greater (relying on LTI 1.1 + settings service).

 This tool allows an instructor to associate a Google Drive folder with a Sakai site, which grants everyone in that site's roster read-only access to the folder and it's contents.
 Once granted, this access is valid both from within the GDrive tool as well as from the Googie Drive UI itself.